DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe remote tests/sample-fixture.js
 ```

 If you want to connect multiple browsers, specify `remote:` and the number of browsers.
-For example, if you need to use three remote browsers, specify `remote:3`.
+For example, to use three remote browsers, specify `remote:3`.

 ```sh
 testcafe remote:3 tests/sample-fixture.js